titumozammel/human-energy-enablement/README.md

 A concise leadership test is:

 > **What capability exists?
 What is preventing its application?
-What condition must change next?**
+What organizational condition must change next?**

 This keeps diagnosis focused on conditions without removing individual responsibility where individual responsibility is genuinely relevant.